VJavier05/E-commerce/README.md

 ---

 <p align="center">
-  Made with ❤️ for modern e-commerce solutions
+  Made with ❤️ for modern fashion retail
 </p>